FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 | A1CF       | H      | En     | ENSG00000148584 |
 | A2MP1      | H      | En     | ENSG00000256069 |

 As before we can also not specify the target and obtain all possible mappings.
-This as before will result in (top 10)
+This will result in (top 10)
 | identifier | source | target | mapping      |
 |:---------- |:------ |:------ |:------------ |
 | A1BG       | H      | Uc     | uc002qsd.5   |